Three U.S. senators urge Amazon's Bezos to check driver abuse

 The letter was signed by Democratic presidential hopeful Elizabeth Warren, Connecticut Senator Richard Blumenthal and Ohio Senator Sherrod Brown.

 Buzzfeed on Aug.
-31 said here Amazon was creating what it called exploitative conditions for driver contractors by pushing them to deliver upwards of 250 packages a day.
+31 said Amazon was creating what it called exploitative conditions for driver contractors by pushing them to deliver upwards of 250 packages a day.

 Amazon had told Buzzfeed it expects its delivery operators to comply with labor laws.

-Democratic presidential candidate Andrew Yang had last week also called here for increased regulation of Amazon's delivery network.
+Democratic presidential candidate Andrew Yang had last week also called for increased regulation of Amazon’s delivery network.

-Reporting by Supantha Mukherjee in Bengaluru; Editing by Maju Samuel
+Reporting by Supantha Mukherjee in Bengaluru; Additional reporting by David Shepardson Editing by Maju Samuel and Marguerita Choy